- July 2, 2025

 Set And Forget Trade Entry

-Perhaps this appeals more to swing traders and that is where you have defined an area and simply place your buy or sell order to be executed when price enters your zone.
-It can be a risky play but again, context plays a role in virtually every aspect of trading.
+This approach might be more appealing to swing traders who have identified a specific price zone and simply place their buy or sell orders for execution when price enters that area.
+While it can be a risky strategy, remember that context plays a crucial role in almost every aspect of trading.

 I’ve taken quite a fair number of no confirmation trades over the years (also in the link above) and they can certainly allow a larger position size due to the smaller distance between your entry and stop.